 That leads me into the next best practice.

 Look at typography trends in your industry

-When choosing your font, a good place to start is to look at how your competitors are designing their branded content.
+When choosing your font, a good place to start is to look at typography trends and how your competitors are designing their branded content.
 What kind of impression do they make in logos, ads, and social media content?

 For example, law firms tend to go for more traditional Serif fonts to show stability and authority.

 Once you have an idea of what other brands in your industry are doing, you can look for opportunities to stand out from them with your design.